 Having trouble falling asleep is a common experience.
-In fact, research suggests that almost a third of adults experience chronic insomnia, a sleep disorder characterized by persistent difficulties in falling or staying asleep.
+In fact, research suggests that almost a third of adults experience chronic insomnia, or persistent difficulties in falling or staying asleep.
 However, for those of us without insomnia, tossing and turning in bed after a stressful day can be a familiar experience.

 Breathing Exercises

 Taking slow, deep breaths is one of the easiest and most basic ways to engage your body’s natural relaxation response.
-If you find yourself lying awake in bed, start by taking 10 deep breaths.
-This alone can begin to slow the breath and create a sense of calm.
+Taking 10 deep breaths alone can begin to slow your breath and create a sense of calm.
 If you’re looking for other breathing exercises, here are a few to try.

 Diaphragmatic Breathing